Career of Cristiano Ronaldo: 2014 FIFA World Cup

 During the qualification for the 2014 World Cup, Ronaldo scored a total of eight goals.
-A qualifying match on 17 October 2012, a 1–1 draw against Northern Ireland, earned him his 100th cap.
-His first international hat-trick also came against Northern Ireland, when he scored three times in a 15-minute spell of a 4–2 qualifying win on 6 September 2013.
-After Portugal failed to qualify during the regular campaign, Ronaldo scored all four of the team's goals in the play-offs against Sweden, billed as a battle between Ronaldo and Zlatan Ibrahimović, which ensured their place at the tournament.
-His hat-trick in the second leg took his international tally to 47 goals, equalling Pauleta's record.
-Ronaldo subsequently scored twice in a 5–1 friendly win over Cameroon on 5 March 2014 to become his country's all-time top scorer.
+Portugal's 1–1 draw against Northern Ireland on 17 October, 2012 was his 100th international appearance.
+His first international hat-trick also came against Northern Ireland, when he scored three times within 15 minutes during a 4–2 qualifying win on 6 September 2013.
+After Portugal failed to qualify during the regular campaign, Ronaldo scored all four of Portugal's goals in the play-offs against Sweden, which ensured their place at the World Cup.
+Ronaldo scored twice in a 5–1 friendly win over Cameroon on 5 March 2014 to become Portugal's all-time top scorer.

-Ronaldo took part in the tournament despite suffering from patellar tendinitis and a related thigh injury, potentially risking his career.
-Ronaldo later commented: "If we had two or three Cristiano Ronaldos in the team I would feel more comfortable.
+Ronaldo played in the World Cup despite suffering from patellar tendinitis and a related thigh injury, despite warnings from doctors that playing could end his career.
+He commented: "If we had two or three Cristiano Ronaldos on the team I would feel more comfortable.
 But we don't."
-Despite ongoing doubts over his fitness, being forced to abort practice twice, Ronaldo played the full 90 minutes of the opening match against Germany, although he was unable to prevent a 4–0 defeat.
-After assisting an injury-time 2–2 equaliser against the United States, he scored a late match-winning goal in a 2–1 win over Ghana.
-His 50th international goal made him the first Portuguese to play and score in three World Cups.
-Portugal were eliminated from the tournament at the close of the group stage on goal difference.
+Despite ongoing doubts over his fitness, and being forced to abort practice twice, Ronaldo played the full 90 minutes of the opening match against Germany, which saw Portugal lose 4–0.
+After assisting a stoppage-time equalising goal in a 2–2 draw against the United States, he scored a late match-winning goal in a 2–1 win over Ghana.
+The goal was his 50th international goal, making him the first Portuguese player to score in three World Cups.
+Portugal were eliminated from the tournament at the end of the group stage.